 On any dividend payment date after November 21, 1991, the Company may exchange the Public Preferred Stock, in whole or in part, for 12% Junior Subordinated Debentures that are redeemable upon terms substantially similar to the Public Preferred Stock and subordinated to all indebtedness for borrowed money and like obligations of the Company.
-As disclosed above, the Company considered this exchange in evaluating the classification of the Public Preferred Stock as of December 31, 2004 and, subsequently, concluded that, for the reasons stated above, it did not have the ability to affect such an exchange.

 The Public Preferred Stock accrues a semi-annual dividend at the annual rate of 12% (\$1.20) per share, based on the liquidation preference of \$10 per share and is fully cumulative.
 Dividends in additional shares of the Public Preferred Stock for 1990 and 1991 were paid at the rate of 6% of a share for each \$.60 of such dividends not paid in cash.
 Dividends on the Public Preferred Stock are paid by the Company, when and if declared by the Board of Directors, and are required to be paid out of legally available funds in accordance with Maryland law.
-For the cash dividends payable since December 1, 1995, the Company has accrued \$41.1 million as of March 31, 2006, and \$37.3 million as of March 31, 2005.
+For the cash dividends payable since December 1, 1995, the Company has accrued \$55.7 million as of June 30, 2006, and \$38.2 million as of June 30, 2005.

 In accordance with SFAS 150, both the Senior Redeemable Preferred Stock and the Public Preferred Stock have been reclassified from equity to liability.
-Consequently, for the three months ended March 31, 2006 and 2005, dividends totaling \$1.0 million were accrued and reported as interest expense in the respective periods.
+Consequently, for the six months ended June 30, 2006 and 2005, dividends totaling \$12.1 million (net of the \$3.5 million previously recorded) and \$1.9 million, respectively, were accrued and reported as interest expense in the respective periods.
 Prior to the effective date of SFAS 150 on July 1, 2003, such dividends were charged to stockholders' accumulated deficit.
-The aggregate fair value of the public preferred stock at March 31, 2006 was \$47.8 million.

 The carrying value of the accrued Paid-in-Kind ("PIK") dividends on the Public Preferred Stock for the period 1992 through June 1995 was \$4.0 million.
-Had the Company accrued cash dividends on the outstanding shares of the Public Preferred Stock for this time period, the total amount accrued would have been \$13.4 million.
+Had the Company accrued such dividends on a cash basis for this time period, the total amount accrued would have been \$15.1 million.
+However, as a result of the redemption of the 410,000 shares of the Public Preferred Stock in November 1998, such amounts were adjusted to \$3.5 million and \$13.4 million, respectively.
 The Company's Charter, Section 2(a) states, "Any dividends payable with respect to the Exchangeable Preferred Stock ("Public Preferred Stock") during the first six years after the Effective Date (November 20, 1989) may be paid (subject to restrictions under applicable state law), in the sole discretion of the Board of Directors, in cash or by issuing additional full paid and nonassessable shares of Exchangeable Preferred Stock ...".
 Accordingly, the Board had the discretion to pay the dividends for the referenced period in cash or by the issuance of additional shares of Public Preferred Stock.
 During the period in which the Company stated its intent to pay PIK dividends, the Company stated its intention to amend its charter to permit the payment of these by the issuance of additional shares of Public Preferred Stock.
 In consequence, as required by applicable accounting requirements, the accrual for these dividends was recorded at the estimated fair value (as the average of the ask and bid prices) on the dividend date of the shares of Public Preferred Stock that would have been (but were not) issued.
-This accrual was \$9.4 million lower than the accrual would be if the intent was only to pay the dividend in cash, at that date or any later date.
+This accrual was \$9.9 million lower than the accrual would be if the intent was only to pay the dividend in cash, at that date or any later date.